ALMERA Training Workshops

 Past workshops and training courses:

-ALMERA Workshop on In-situ measurement techniques for the characterization of contaminated sites,
+ALMERA Workshop on In-situ measurement techniques for the characterization of contaminated sites

-Spiez Switzerland 2019-10-21 to 2019-10-25.
 16 participants from 15 member states.

 ALMERA Training Workshop on Determination of Characteristic Limits in Nuclear Analytical Techniques